 Stage 3: Equilibrium (AKA the Reconciliation)

-Just like when you were abroad, you’ll eventually find a way to reconcile your experiences.
+Just like when you were on your program, you’ll eventually find a way to reconcile your experiences.
 Here are some tips on how to do that:

 First, stay in touch with people from your program – after all, you have shared experiences.
 You can go to a hotpot restaurant and complain that it just doesn’t compare to hotpot in Beijing, or that a Cuban sandwich in the US just isn’t the same, or that the Guinness in the US just doesn’t taste the same as in Dublin.

 Next, continue to journal.
-Reflect back on your entries that you wrote while you were abroad, and continue to write about the feelings and experiences you are having now that you are back in the US, or wherever your call home.
+Reflect back on your entries that you wrote while you were on your program, and continue to write about the feelings and experiences you are having now that you are back in the US, or wherever your call home.

-Seek out others who studied abroad.
-Even though they might have studied in different countries, it’s helpful to surround yourself with others who have had similar experiences.
+Seek out others who have had a global experience.
+Even though they might have studied in different places, it’s helpful to surround yourself with others who have had similar experiences.
 They’ll be equally as interested in hearing your stories as you are in hearing theirs!

 Finally, find ways to get involved on campus or at home.
 In most cities, you can find volunteer opportunities to work with international populationslocally.
-Pitt Study Abroad has workshops and volunteer opportunities that will help you debrief and give you the chance to work with students who are getting ready to go abroad, too!
+Pitt Global Experiences has workshops and volunteer opportunities that will help you debrief and give you the chance to work with students who are getting ready to go abroad, including the Study Abroad Young Alumni Council.